chiralos/onomata-src/README.md

 resulting stack.

-Generally, if there is a conventional ordering of arguments to functions, the Onomata word will use the same sequence ordering i.e. deepest stack item for leftmost argument, stack top for rightmost.
+Generally, if there is a conventional ordering of arguments to functions, the word will use the same sequence ordering i.e. deepest stack item for leftmost argument, stack top for rightmost.
 So `x y sub` is `x - y`.